rrickgauer/blog/entries/web-development-resources.md

 :--- | :---
 [Design Resources](https://www.designresourc.es/) | Design Resources
 [Web Dev Resources](https://webdevresources.info/colors) | Created to organize the resources I've accumulated over the last 3 years or so
+[Dev Resourc](https://devresourc.es/) | Dev Resourcs has everything for your developer journey, all presented in curated lists